IBM/automation-aws-infra-openshift/README.md

     ```
     Users can download ROSA token from [RHN Link](https://cloud.redhat.com/openshift/token/rosa) using RHN Login credentails.
     ```
    - **TF_VAR_gitops_repo_host** - (Optional) The host for the git repository (e.g. github.com, bitbucket.org).
 Supported Git servers are GitHub, Github Enterprise, Gitlab, Bitbucket, Azure DevOps, and Gitea.
+If this value is left commented out, the automation will default to using Gitea.
-    - **TF_VAR_gitops_repo_username** - The username on github.com that will be used to provision the gitops repository.
+   - **TF_VAR_gitops_repo_username** - The username on git server host that will be used to provision and access the gitops repository.
+If the `gitops_repo_host` is blank this value will be ignored and the Gitea credentials will be used.
-    - **TF_VAR_gitops_repo_token** - The personal access token that will be used to authenticate to github.com to provision the gitops repository.
+   - **TF_VAR_gitops_repo_token** - The personal access token that will be used to authenticate to the git server to provision and access the gitops repository.
 (The user should have necessary access in the org to create the repository and the token should have `delete_repo` permission.)
+If the host is blank this value will be ignored and the Gitea credentials will be used.
-    - **TF_VAR_gitops_repo_org** - (Optional) The github.com org where the gitops repository will be provisioned.
+   - **TF_VAR_gitops_repo_org** - (Optional) The organization/owner/group on the git server where the gitops repository will be provisioned/found.
 If not provided the org will default to the username.
-    - **TF_VAR_gitops_repo_project** - (Optional) The project on the github.com server where the gitops repository will be provisioned/found.
+   - **TF_VAR_gitops_repo_project** - (Optional) The project on the Azure DevOps server where the gitops repository will be provisioned/found.
+This value is only required for repositories on Azure DevOps.
     - **TF_VAR_portworx_spec** - (Optional) Porworx Spec for storage cluster.
 Portworx sample spec can be created from [here](https://central.portworx.com/specGen/wizard) .